Joint Research Groups in the UK and Online Lecture Series - Scheme 3

 To submit an application, you must be logged into your user account or registered as a user.

 Other Sources of Funding.
 Applicants to the LMS Joint Research Group (Scheme 3) Grant Scheme may also wish to note that, in addition to applying to the LMS for funds, the Isaac Newton Institute also supports networks of mathematical researchers throughout the UK through its new funding stream "INI Network Support for the Mathematical Sciences".
-INI awards range from £5,000 - £25,000 and applications are open to all with three deadlines in 2022-23 (30 September 2022, 30 November 2022 and 31 January 2023).
+INI awards range from £5,000 - £25,000 and applications are open to all with two deadlines each year, 31 January and 31 July.
 More information is available here.

 List of Joint Research Groups currently supported by LMS Grants: